G.I. Joe: The Rise of Cobra: Filming and design

 Prague was used for the Paris sequences.

 Filming began on February 11, 2008, in Los Angeles, California.
 The Downey soundstage was chosen as Paramount needed a large stage to get production underway as soon as possible.
 The first two levels of the Pit were built there, to complement the rest of the building which would be done with special effects.
 Downey also housed Destro's M.A.R.S. base in the Arctic, his legitimate weapons factory in an ex-Soviet state, as well as filming various submarines' interiors, including a SHARC (Submersible High-speed Attack and Reconnaissance Craft) crewed by two G.I.
 Joes.

 Filming in the Czech Republic's Barrandov Studios began in May.
 The crew took over sections of the Old Town in Prague.
 While filming in the city on April 26, people were injured when a bus and several cars collided with a four-wheel-drive vehicle that appeared to have braking problems.
 The emergency services confirmed those taken to hospital had minor injuries.
 Filming wrapped after a month in Prague.
 Additional second unit filming took place in Paris, Egypt, Tokyo, the Arctic, and underwater.

 Sommers felt "almost 100 percent" of the technology in the film would actually become available within 10 to 20 years, citing the various books and magazines about developing weapons that he loved reading.
-For example, Sommers said he believed invisibility was impossible, but the virtual invisibility provided by camouflage camera that projects the background of a soldier's body upon its front allowed him to include it.
+For example, Sommers said he believed invisibility was impossible, but the virtual invisibility provided by a camouflage camera that projects the background of a soldier's body upon its front allowed him to include it.
 The production designers modelled the interior of Destro's private submarine on a Handley Page Jetstream.
 Sommers said the bulky immobile "accelerator suits" (which Beattie said had enabled them to write "a car chase where one guy's not even in a car") had been tough on the actors and were likely to have their roles reduced in potential sequels.
 Critics have compared the suits to that of NFL SuperPro, a comic book character jointly licensed by the NFL and Marvel Comics, and resembling an armored football player.

 Di Bonaventura predicted that the aid offered by the United States armed forces to the film's development would be limited since much of the hardware depicted in the film is fictional.
 The filmmakers were denied use of MRAP armored vehicles at the start of filming as the Defense Department had just prioritized their deployment on combat operations; however, they were later permitted to film the vehicles at the National Training Center at Fort Irwin Military Reservation.
 Some commentators reviewing previews and promotional art from the film have noted superficial resemblances between it and the action film parody Team America: World Police.